Northwest Territories Legislative Building

 The Northwest Territories Legislative Building is the home of the Legislative Assembly of the Northwest Territories, in Yellowknife, Northwest Territories.
 The territory's legislature has used many permanent and temporary facilities throughout its history.
 The most recent structure was built in 1993 and commenced usage in 1994, being officially opened that year by Canada's monarch, Queen Elizabeth II.
 Designed by Ferguson Simek Clark/Pin Matthews (of Yellowknife), in association with Matsuzaki Wright Architects Inc (of Vancouver), the building is two stories tall and contains two round halls: the Great Hall and the Caucus Room.
 The grounds, overlooking Frame Lake, were laid out by Cornelia Oberlander.

+Previous locations

 Early Government House

 The North-West Council was first housed in the Early Government House building in Fort Garry, originally built for the provisional government of Louis Riel.
 The building was the official residence of the Manitoba lieutenant governor and was used until 1883, when the lieutenant governor moved into newer quarters.